 You don't actually need a loom.
 They make it easier to transport your piece, but they tend to be an expensive item if you wind up not enjoying it.
-You can tie it to your belt at one end and a table leg at the other end, but this is a hassle if you need to get up.
-Another alternative is Industrial clamps.
-3" ones seem to work well on most tables, and if no table is available you can clamp two onto a board.
-One you get into it, there are all kinds of ways to make a loom if you want one.
+You can tie it to your belt at one end and a table leg at the other end, but this can be a hassle, if you need to get up.
+In my class, I use 3" C-clamps, which work well on most tables, and if no table is available you can clamp two onto a board.
+The string is tied to the screw part, so the cards are suspended between two points (basically a really tiny Oseberg loom).
+The same thing can be done using pillars, a chair, cardboard box, etc...

-Wrap your string around a piece of cardboard or an empty toilet paper tube, and use a ruler as a beater.
-I prefer the wooden ones with the metal edge.
-Any ruler will work, but the ones with beveled edges work best.
+Wrap your weft string around a piece of cardboard or an empty toilet paper tube, and use a ruler as a beater.
+I prefer the wooden ones with a bevel, or a metal edge.
+The cardboard or TP tube can be used as a beater, but it doesn't last as long.

 Probably the easiest way to make cards is to use a deck of playing cards.
 Use a sideways card to mark a square.
 Cut off the excess.
 Once I have a square card, I use it to mark the rest of the deck.